Select an article below

 - Vocational retraining

-If you must travel more than 15 miles from home (one way) for an authorized trip to get treatment or for the fitting of a prosthetic device, you will be reimbursed for all mileage except the first 15 miles from your home and the last 15 miles of your return trip.
+If you must travel more than 15 miles from home (one way) for an authorized trip to receive treatment or for the fitting of a prosthetic device, you will be reimbursed for all mileage except the first 15 miles from your home and the last 15 miles of your return trip.

 Property Damage Refunds